moabk/swapdex-core/README.md

 The `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--testnet` flag however will reconfigure your gwan instance a bit:
+Specifying the `--testnet` flag however will reconfigure your sdx instance a bit:

  * Instead of using the default data directory (`~/.swapdex` on Linux for example), sdx will nest itself one level deeper into a `testnet` subfolder (`~/.swapdex/testnet` on Linux).
 Note, on OSX